-LORA - The White House, to Jackson Hole, to the California coast, stories and outdoor adventures
+White House, to Jackson Hole, to the California coast, PR career and outdoor adventures - Lora

 Hot yoga class has just ended in Encinitas.
 An equal proportion of men and women exit the yoga studio into the southern California sunshine, wearing little clothing and very large amounts of sweat.

 Lora Bodmer walks out looking refreshed, her sun streaked dark blonde hair pulled back into a ponytail, and strolls down the block towards a cafe with outdoor tables surrounding a large, calming, water fountain.
 She orders an omelette with potatoes, and says with a laugh, “I’m never on this side of the mic!
 My place is usually behind the scenes, lining up people for interviews, helping someone else tell their story.
 I connect the pieces, but you never see me.”
 She requests butter and jam with her toast, and explains her journey.
 “My path started in DC, and shifted to Jackson and California.
 Recently I’ve been able to blend those worlds, which feels right.”
 Lora, what is your job?
 I started my company, Deep Communications, about 15 years ago.
 I am a communications and PR professional.
 My job is to help people tell stories in meaningful ways, that make an impact.
 Do you enjoy your work?

 Yes!
 At this point, I only work on things I really love.
 My work is really focused.
 Rather than have many clients, which I’ve done in the past, I have only a few clients that I really dive into.
 Who are some of your clients?